 Sussex has embraced a practice of directed self-choice whereby students are encouraged, through guided conversations with an advisor, to best determine their readiness for this course.
-Students should be aware that Developmental Studies exist and are available to help strengthen skills and encourage success.
-Pursuing testing and/or developmental courses is entirely up to the student.
-Further, testing, though providing a valuable reference point for reflection, does not create for the student an obligation to follow Accuplacer recommendations.
+Students should be aware that Developmental Studies exist and are

 The exception to this is where students seek enrollment in higher-level math courses.
 Students wishing to enroll in the following math courses are required to take and adhere to placement guidance from, the Advanced Algebra and Functions test, as part of Accuplacer, through the college's testing center, for admission into any of the following courses: MATH 110, MATH 112, and MATH 113.
 Please note, courses in other disciplines may also require advanced mathematics placement.
 Students should check with their advisor.